riga/scinum/README.md

 ###### Custom operations

-There might be situations when a specific operation is not (yet) contained in the `ops` object.
+There might be situations where a specific operation is not (yet) contained in the `ops` object.
 In this case, you can easily register a new one via:

 ```python
 from scinum import Number, ops